Medical professionals and their patients depend on technical skills, knowledge, honesty, and integrity from their healthcare team.

 Goals and Competencies

-3. Produce graduates that will demonstrate the technical skill of an entry-level technician in an ethical and professional manner.
+3. To produce graduates that will demonstrate the technical skill of an entry-level technician in an ethical and

 • through general and technical education, are qualified to perform with minimal supervision, the tests routinely performed in clinical laboratories,